-Discussion: American woodcock are migratory game birds that occur throughout the forested portions of the eastern United States.
-Woodcock populations in the Southeast Region have declined 19% from 1968 to 1990.
+Discussion: American woodcock are migratory game birds that occur throughout the forested portions of the eastern U.S. Woodcock populations in the Southeast Region have declined 19 percent from 1968 to 1990.
 Population declines are thought to be the result of land use changes associated with land conversion and the maturing of forest habitats.